Sal93Git/Sal93Git/README.md

-👋 Weclome to my GitHub page, I'm Sal
+👋 Welcome to my GitHub page!
+I’m Sal.

 Driving automation and reliability in production by day 🔧 , experimenting with indie games by night 🎮 .